Procurement KPI Metrics

 If you can measure it, you can improve it !

-Here is the list of Procurement KPI metrics, which may help you to measure and improve the performance of procurement.
+Measure Procurement Performance to achieve significant improvement in Procurement Performance.
+Here is a detailed list of Procurement Performance Metrics and Procurement KPI, which may help you to keep a close eye on the procurement function and improve the performance of procurement.

 Purchase Order Cycle Time